BlueByteSystemsInc/PDMShell/src/introduction.md

 ---
 # Introduction to PDMShell

-**PDMShell** is a command-line and scripting tool for **SOLIDWORKS PDM Professional**.
+PDMShell is a command-line and scripting tool for SOLIDWORKS PDM Professional.
 It helps administrators, engineers, and migration teams automate repetitive vault work without writing a full custom add-in for every task.

 You can use PDMShell for quick one-line commands, repeatable `.pdmshell` scripts, batch operations, workflow transition automation, Dispatch integration, and PDMShell add-in scripts that run directly inside the PDM client.